cleberMargarida/k-entity-framework/docs/index.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE.txt) file for details.
+This project is licensed under the MIT License.